signavio/tech-blog/INSTALL.md

 GitHub will show a warning on the repository’s home page if outdated dependencies are a security vulnerability.

-To update dependencies, run `bundle update`.
+To update dependencies, run `bundle update`, then commit and push the changes go `Gemfile.lock`.

 # Troubleshooting local Jekyll installation